-Until about November, we were saying, "Buy two sizes bigger than the waist size you generally wear.
+The above video is from 2014.
+The current men's Leather Tow Belt only comes in one width and the buckle and rivets were upgraded to 316 Stainless Steel instead of nickel plated brass.
+Please look at our simple logical sizing chart below.
+Until about November, we said, "Buy two sizes bigger than the waist size you generally wear.
 But we started using a logical sizing chart below instead.

 Thickness: 5.50mm to 6mm